diddy-boy/mini-pi-media-server/README.md

 * **Cockpit:** Web-based remote administration.
 * **MiniDLNA:** Lightweight streaming to Smart TVs with custom directory scanning.
 * **Apache:** Web-based streaming and file access using efficient directory aliasing.
+* **Transmission-Daemon:** Torretnt downloader where you can stack up a load of downloads
 * **Media Scraper:** Auto-pulls movie posters and synopses daily at 5 AM.
 * **Auto-Conversion:** Background service converts MKV to MP4 at midnight for maximum compatibility.